 The time has arrived for every enterprise as well as individual to secure their data from being intercepted.
-If your site collects and stores user’s personal and financial or sensitive data, here are some of the Cybersecurity best practices that you can adapt to safeguard end users, customers and employees data in 2018.
+If your site collects and stores users’ personal and financial or sensitive data, here are some of the Cybersecurity best practices that you can adapt to safeguard end-users, customers, and employees’ data in 2018.

 1. Boost Cybersecurity with Artificial intelligence/Machine Learning

 In fact, it has several applications in combating cybersecurity threats.
-When research was conducted among the IT managers titled “The federal cyber AI IQ test”, 46% of respondents see cybersecurity as the excellent opportunity for Artificial Intelligence.
+When research was conducted among the IT managers titled “The federal cyber AI IQ test”, 46% of respondents see cybersecurity as an excellent opportunity for Artificial Intelligence.

-AI helps the organizations in detecting, analyzing and defending attacks and protecting data from sophisticated hackers.
-One best example of AI and machine learning is the Master Card’s Decision intelligence, it is a machine learning technology used to increase approvals for genuine online transactions and improve online consumer shopping experience.
-Artificial Intelligence and machine learning technology implemented in online businesses to reduce fraud and introduced as an innovative cybersecurity measure to outpace cybersecurity criminals.
+AI helps organizations in detecting, analyzing and defending against attacks and protecting data from sophisticated hackers.
+One best example of AI and machine learning is the Master Card’s Decision intelligence, it is a machine learning technology used to increase approvals for genuine online transactions and improve the online consumer shopping experience.
+Artificial Intelligence and machine learning technology were implemented in online businesses to reduce fraud and introduced as an innovative cybersecurity measure to outpace cybersecurity criminals.

 2. Maintain GDPR compliance

-GDPR (General Data Protection Regulation) guidelines enforced by the European Union on 25 May 2018 for protecting data of consumers in Europe.
-If your business collecting personal data from users, then you cannot ignore GDPR.
-When GDPR enforced into action, some bigwigs like Google and Facebook ended up being charged with fines to the tune of $8.8 billion and more upon violation of GDPR law.
+GDPR (General Data Protection Regulation) guidelines were enforced by the European Union on 25 May 2018 for protecting the data of consumers in Europe.
+If your business collects personal data from users, then you cannot ignore GDPR.
+When GDPR was enforced into action, some bigwigs like Google and Facebook ended up being charged with fines to the tune of $8.8 billion and more upon violation of GDPR law.
 Similarly, every online business, which is not complying with GDPR will also face the brunt of heavy which amount as large as 4% of the company’s annual global revenue.

 3. Secure your site with SSL

-You can obtain low-priced SSL certificate to secure your users’ connections to your website.
+You can obtain a low-priced SSL certificate to secure your users’ connections to your website.
 So, having an extra layer of security that will keep the company’s website protected against intruders is a must.
 SSL is being used by millions of websites to protect online transactions with their customers.
-There are different types of SSL certificates based on validation levels and number of secured domains such as Domain Validation, Organization Validation, Extended Validation, Single Domain, Wildcard SSL, and Multi-domain SSL.
+There are different types of SSL certificates based on validation levels and a number of secured domains such as Domain Validation, Organization Validation, Extended Validation, Single Domain, Wildcard SSL, and Multi-domain SSL.
 SSL Certificate issued by recognized Certificate Authority (CA).

 4. Keep Software and Systems up to date

 The prime reason why most businesses fall prey to cybercrime is that they do not update their software and systems.
-The WannaCry outlash which crippled millions of computers across the world was caused because users did not upgrade their operating systems.
+The WannaCry outlast which crippled millions of computers across the world was caused because users did not upgrade their operating systems.

 Software and system updates are rolled out to plug existing security flaws in the previous versions.
 Regular system updates mean you agree to live with the security flaws and also keep your system open to hackers to have a play.
 The best practice would be to update software and systems as early as possible.
 In fact, they will also keep the warranty or cash back guarantee valid.